userexperior-technologies/integration-guide/docs/xamarin.md

    Note: Max `timerName` limit is 250 chars only

    Eg: Suppose, you have a ListView on your screen which gets loaded with data you receive from the server.
-You can call `startTimer` API when screen resumes to the user and call `stopTimer` API when data gets successfully shown in the ListView.
+You can call `startTimer` API when the screen resumes to the user and call `endTimer` API when data gets successfully shown in the ListView.
 Now you can know how much time it takes to load data after the screen is visible to the user.
-Similarly, you can use `startTimer` at any API call and endTimer on API response.
+Similarly, you can use `startTimer` at any API call and an `endTimer` on API response.

    Code Example: